What are Kidnap Prevention Security Operations

 While assessing an organization’s risk for a potential executive kidnapping involves many moving parts, several preventative measures can be taken to minimize the risk.
 One foolproof way would be to retain a private security firm that offers highly-specialized executive kidnap prevention services.

-If you have any questions about the kidnapping threat in your organization, with a Hyperion Security Advisor and request a free consultation.
+If you have any questions about the kidnapping threat in your organization, get in touch with a Hyperion Security Advisor and request a free consultation.